 Renting Your Own Car

 In fact, Turo’s CEO Andre Haddad thought that the service would be limited to big cities, where not all drivers necessarily owned cars, and not all car owners used their vehicles on a daily basis.
-That sort of car sharing is a perfect way to meet the needs of both car owner and car renter.
+That sort of car sharing is a perfect way to meet the needs of both car owners and car renters.

-However, Turo’s business quickly spread beyond only major urban centres.
-In five years, the company has managed over a million rentals with listings in 2,500 cities and delivering cars to 300 airports.
+However, Turo’s business quickly spread beyond only major urban centers.
+In five years, the company has managed over a million rentals with listings in 2,500 cities and delivered cars to 300 airports.
 When you consider that a traditional car rental agency such as Avis has desks in only 60 airports, Turo’s market reach is impressive.

 Car Sharing in Canada

 As of early 2016, Turo is the only peer-to-peer ride-sharing service active in Canada, with operations in Ontario, Alberta, and Quebec.
 In the U.S., companies such as JustShareIt, CarHopper and GetAround followed Turo into the peer-to-peer business, but none have made their way into Canada yet.
 GetAround has indicated they are considering Toronto, but there’s no target date in place yet.

 Haddad expanded the service into Canada after hearing from Canadian tourists who used Turo in the States.
 Seeing that the car rental market in Canada was worth over $3 billion annually, he felt comfortable that Turo would do well north of the border.
 In the year between January 2014 and 2015, car-sharing grew by 50 percent in Canada, well over a year before Turo arrived on the scene.